-Often, the other Arabic-speaking countries in North Africa are also considered according to Countryaah website; Morocco, Algeria and Tunisia to the Middle East.
+Often, the other Arabic-speaking countries in North Africa are also considered as Middle Eastern countries.
+According to Countryaah website, they are Morocco, Algeria and Tunisia.
 Sometimes Cyprus, Turkey and Iran are also considered Middle Eastern, both culturally and strategically.

 The Middle East conflict is the term most commonly used to describe the controversy over the former Palestine mandate, which was divided in 1948 as a result of the establishment of the State of Israel.
 Although the core of the conflict is between Israel and the Palestinians, it quickly received regional ramifications.

 A number of conflict lines exist in the Middle East as a region, and the conflict has local, regional and global dimensions.
 The conflict became one of the biggest challenges for the newly established UN.
 The conflict still has great political explosiveness that threatens new wars in the region.

 Israel has had a conflicting relationship with both its Palestinian residents and neighboring states.
 Violent actions and wars have been recurring elements in the area.
 Around 1980, the PLO had its main bases in Lebanon, and in 1982 Israel invaded the country.
 The picture shows West Beirut being bombed by Israeli aircraft and artillery positions in August this year.